Overview

 Result in ACE:

-Agents can review and decide whether to promote the new number or leave the existing one as primary.
+Agents may choose to promote the new number or keep the current primary.

 Image Displays Example 2 — account notes logging phone updates, consent changes, and trigger initiations from VA 2.0.